Aluminum anodizing is an electrochemical process that converts aluminum into a durable, corrosion resistant, anodic oxide finish.

 1000V per .001″ coating thickness

-On-line dyes consist of black, red, blue, olive drab, tan, and black; specific dye needs can be satisfied upon request
+On-line dyes consist of black, red, blue, olive drab, tan, blue grey and others; specific dye needs can be satisfied upon request

 Hot Water Seal, Nickel Acetate, Sodium Dichromate